solenya-group/solenya/README.md

     }
 }
 ```
-All components — apart from your root component — are constructed with a parent component.
+Components must have parameterless constructors, though they may include *optional* arguments.

 Child components should be created in the constructors, field initialisers, and updates of their parents.

+## How it Works

+After the root component is created, it's attached to the `App` object.
+Attaching the root will traverse the component hierarchy so that each child has its `parent` property set.
+This enables updates to a child to bubble up to the root component, which triggers the `App` to refresh, which will then call the root component's `view` method.

+## The @Type Decorator

-The `@Type` decorator enables your component classes to be deserialized from plain json objects.
+The `@Type` decorator from the `class-transformer` library enables your component classes to be deserialized from plain json objects.
 It's necessary as **Typescript transpiles away property types** (unlike in C# or Java).

 # Forms